 Who Is Bebe Buell?

-Bebe Buell was born Beverle Lorence Buell on July 14th, 1953, daughter of a school teacher and a military veteran.
-From the moment she saw The Beatles make their legendary appearance on The Ed Sullivan Show, her fate was sealed.
+Bebe Buell was born Beverle Lorence Buell on July 14th, 1953, daughter of Dorothea (Brown) Johnson (founder of the Protocol School of Washington) and U.S. Navy Officer and WWII veteran, Harold Lloyd Buell.
+She was fascinated by music and celebrity life from a young age and from the moment she saw The Beatles make their legendary appearance on The Ed Sullivan Show, her fate was sealed.

-Following her discovery by a modeling agency, she made her first major magazine appearance in no less a venue than Playboy Magazine.
+Her modeling career hit the ground running as she was managed by the modelling industry legend Eileen Ford, working at the Ford Modelling Agency.
+She made her first major magazine appearance in no less a venue than Playboy Magazine.
 She was the Playmate of the Month for November 1974.

 Though she has shunned the term, it’s easy to characterize Bebe as the archetypal groupie.
 Because as she herself has admitted, the modeling was what led the rock stars to take an interest in her.
 And she soon acquired quite a roster of celebrity lovers.